 Regular cervical screening is the best way to identify abnormal cell changes in the cervix.
 So it's important that all girls who receive the HPV vaccine also have regular cervical screening once they reach the age of 25.

-Now, read why it's so important for 12-13 year-old girls to receive the HPV vaccination and find out more about the safety of the HPV vaccine.
+Find out more about the safety of the HPV vaccine.

 Phone the NHS Direct Wales HPV helpline for impartial advice and information on 0845 602 3303 open 8.00am to 8.00pm Monday to Friday.